rvs36/Rakuten-Data-Challange/README.md

 The TF- IDF marix obtained above was used a input of various ensemble learning models viz.
 XGBoost, AdaBoost, Random Forest, Gradient Boost etc.

+I used SK learn's random search to find the best hyper parameters for the models.

 This gave me an opportunity to do a comparitive study of various Ensemble Learning models and also apply the knowledge gained during the ensemble learning course I followed.

 Note - Due to the NDA signed during the competition can not upload the data files here.